zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 In the next section, I will show how you can add Experiment Trackers into your workflow so you can monitor and share your experiment results.

 ## ⚖ Tracking Experiments and Keeping Secrets
-First, we must set up the W&B details like the entity name, project name, and API key.
-If you haven't done so, head to the W&B official [site](https://wandb.ai/home) to create an account and a project.
-It's free.
+Since we will be using W&B in our pipeline, make sure to create an account at the official [site](https://wandb.ai/home).
+It's free to get started.
+Next, create a project and get the entity, project name and the API key.

-Now with those details from W&B, let's put them in our code and start running them, shall we?
+Now with those details, let's put them in our code and start running them, shall we?

 Of course not.